 Steps of an algorithm can be redefined by subclassing without changing the algorithm's structure

-While these patterns are mostly of interest to those studying the internals of Django, the most commonly question asked is, under which pattern is Django itself classified?
+While these patterns are mostly of interest to those studying the internals of Django, the pattern under which Django itself can be classified under—is a common question.

 Today, MVC is a very popular pattern in web application frameworks.
-A variant of the common question is whether Django is an MVC framework.
+Beginners often ask the question—is Django an MVC framework?

 MVC is very rigid about what models, views, and controllers do.
 However, Django takes a much more practical view to web applications.
 Due to the nature of the HTTP protocol, each request for a web page is independent of any other request.
 Django's framework is designed like a pipeline to process each request and prepare a response.

 Django calls this the Model-Template-View (MTV) architecture.
-There is a separation of concerns between the database interfacing classes (model), request-processing classes (view), and a templating language for the final presentation (template).
+There is separation of concerns between the database interfacing classes (Model), request-processing classes (View), and a templating language for the final presentation (Template).

-If you compare this with the classic MVC — a model is comparable to Django's Models; a view is usually Django's Templates, and the controller is the framework itself that processes an incoming HTTP request and routes it to the correct view function.
+If you compare this with the classic MVC—"Model" is comparable to Django's Models, "View" is usually Django's Templates, and "Controller" is the framework itself that processes an incoming HTTP request and routes it to the correct view function.

 Unlike the GoF book, which described design patterns, Fowler's book was about architectural patterns.
 Hence, they describe patterns at a much higher level of abstraction and are largely programming language agnostic.